 EXIM's mission is to support the export of U.S. goods and services overseas through loans, loan guarantees, and insurance, thereby supporting U.S. jobs.
 In 1994, Congress passed legislation authorizing EXIM to facilitate the financing of U.S. exports of defense articles and services with both commercial and military applications, provided that the bank determines these items are nonlethal and primarily meant for civilian end use.
 Included in the same act was a provision for GAO, in conjunction with EXIM, to report annually on the end uses of dual-use exports financed by EXIM during the second preceding fiscal year.

 This report (1) examines the status of EXIM's monitoring of dual-use exports that it continued to finance in fiscal year 2019, as of August 2021; and (2) identifies any new dual-use exports that EXIM financed in fiscal year 2020.
 To address these objectives, GAO reviewed EXIM documentation and data on dual-use exports and interviewed EXIM officials.

 What GAO Found

-As of August 2020, the Export-Import Bank of the United States (EXIM) had monitored the end use of the single dual-use export transaction that it continued to finance in fiscal year 2018, as summarized below.
+As of August 2021, the Export-Import Bank (EXIM) was monitoring the end use of a single transaction that it continued to finance in fiscal year 2019, as summarized below:

 For more information, contact Kimberly Gianopoulos at (202) 512-8612 or email@example.com.